Deep Hedging with Options Using the Implied Volatility Surface: Deep hedging framework

 We propose dynamic hedging strategies for managing portfolios of options.
 Our approach focuses on minimizing a risk measure applied to terminal hedging error while considering variable market conditions and accounting for transaction costs.

 The goal is to hedge a short position in a portfolio of contingent claims written on the same underlying asset, $S$, over the hedging period $0,\ldots,T$.
-The time-$t$ market value of the portfolio is expressed as $\mathcal{P}_{t}=\Psi_t(S_{t})$ for some function $\Psi_t$.
-For illustrative purposes, we use a European straddle portfolio with maturity $T$ in our numerical examples.
+The time-$t$ market value of the portfolio is denoted $\mathcal{P}_{t}$.
+For illustrative purposes, our numerical examples use a European straddle portfolio with maturity $T$.
 In this case, the value $\mathcal{P}_{T}$ represents the portfolio's terminal payoff, which is given by the mapping $\Psi_T(S_{T})=\max(S_{T}-K,0)+\max(K-S_{T},0)$ with $K$ being the strike price.

 The hedging strategy involves managing a self-financing portfolio composed of the risk-free asset, the underlying asset, and a hedging option.
 Specifically, the hedging option is a European option on the same underlying asset with a longer maturity $T^{*}>T$.
 The strategy is represented by the predictable process $\{ \phi_{t} \}_{t=1}^{T}$, with $\phi_{t}=(\phi_{t}^{(r)},\phi_{t}^{(S)},\phi^{(\text{O})}_{t})$, where $\phi_{t}^{(r)}$ is the cash held at time $t-1$ and carried forward to the next period.
 Moreover, $\phi_{t}^{(S)}$ and $\phi^{(\text{O})}_{t}$ are respectively the number of shares of the underlying asset $S$ and the number of hedging options in the hedging portfolio, both held during the interval $(t-1, t]$.
 The time-$t$ hedging portfolio value is